BlessingNehohwa/MySQL_Retail_Sales_Project/README.md

 ```
 SELECT COUNT(*)
 AS total_sales
+FROM retail_sales_analysis;

-FROM retail_sales_analysis;    -- we  have 1987 total transactions
+-- we  have 1987 total transactions

 ```
- **Write a SQL query to retrieve all columns for sales made on '2022-11-05**
+ **How many unique customers do we have in the dataset**
 ```
+SELECT  COUNT(DISTINCT customer_id)
+FROM retail_sales_analysis;

+-- we had 155 customers buying from our shop.

 ```
  **Write a SQL query to retrieve all columns for sales made on '2022-11-05**
 ```